hps1795/Molecular_Properties_Prediction/README.md

 - tensorflow: 2.3.1
 - keras: 2.4.3

 Dataset for the project is over 100MB so it cannot be uploaded to the GitHub.
 For the dataset, proceed to the following link: https://www.kaggle.com/c/champs-scalar-coupling/data.
 One who wants to download the dataset needs to sign up for the competition.
+After agreeing on the acknowledgement, one will be able to download the dataset files.
+You can choose to download the files you desire to use only or simply just download all.
+When you click download all, you will be dowloading the zip file, **champs-scalar-coupling.zip**.
+Unzip the files and move data into the Data/ directory of this repository.
 ***

 ## Repository Structure